kubernetes/community/contributors/design-proposals/scheduling/scheduler_extender.md

 When scheduling a pod, the extender allows an external process to filter and prioritize nodes.
 Two separate http/https calls are issued to the extender, one for "filter" and one for "prioritize" actions.
+If the pod cannot be scheduled, the scheduler will try to preempt lower priority pods from nodes and send them to extender "preempt" verb if configured.
+The extender can return a subset of nodes and new victims back to the scheduler.
 Additionally, the extender can choose to bind the pod to apiserver by implementing the "bind" action.

 To use the extender, you must create a scheduler policy configuration file.
 The